Market Index provides timely and accurate finance information so readers can make better investment decisions.

 We don’t let people write stuff for us – it’s all our own words, and we always retain final editorial approval.

 We’re not here to bombard you with irrelevant information for the sake of information.
-We’re not here to distract you with frivolous matters.

 We’re here to give you concise, data-driven market news.

-But we aspire towards continual improvement.
-So if you think we could do better, please let us know by sending us a message.
+If you think we could do better, please let us know by sending us a message.